iperov/DeepFaceLive/README.md

 <tr><td colspan=2 align="center">

+## Face Swapper

+You can swap your face from a webcam or the face in the video using trained face models.

-## Available ready-to-use public face models.
+Here is a list of available ready-to-use public face models.

-## These persons do not exists.
+These persons do not exists.
 Similarities with real people are accidental.

 </td></tr>